ikopriva/WPDSC/README.md

 The two script files are associated with the paper:

-I. Kopriva and D. Sersic, "Subspace clustering in wavelet packets domain," arXiv???
+I. Kopriva and D. Sersic, "Subspace clustering in wavelet packets domain," [arXiv](http://arxiv.org/abs/2406.03819)

 ------------------------------------------------------
 You can try WP-MERA based subspace clustering on chosen dataset by running the script